scriptituk/xfade-easing/README.md

 - gl_WaterDrop [args: amplitude,speed; default: =30,30]

 > [!NOTE]
-> there are faster and better ways to use the complete set of GL Transitions with FFmpeg:
+> there are better and faster ways to use the complete set of GL Transitions with FFmpeg:
 > [ffmpeg-gl-transition](https://github.com/transitive-bullshit/ffmpeg-gl-transition) is a native FFmpeg filter which requires building ffmpeg from source
-> [ffmpeg-concat](https://github.com/transitive-bullshit/ffmpeg-concat) is a Node.js package which may require installation
+> [ffmpeg-concat](https://github.com/transitive-bullshit/ffmpeg-concat) is a Node.js package which requires installation
 > [xfade_opencl](https://ffmpeg.org/ffmpeg-filters.html#xfade_005fopencl) FFmpeg filter can run custom transition effects from OpenCL source (not OpenGL) but enablement is quite involved

 #### With easing

 GL Transitions can also be eased, with or without parameters:

-*Example*: Swirl: `-t gl_Swirl -e bounce`
+*Example*: `Swirl`

 ![Swirl-bounce](assets/gl_Swirl-bounce.gif)